amalrkrishna/amalrkrishna.github.io/_posts/2016-12-30-Predicting Email Opens using Random Forest.md

 <li>attributes.pdf: This file contains definitions for all the attributes given in the dataset.</li>
 </ul>
 </ul>
-Click <a href="https://www.hackerrank.com/contests/machine-learning-codesprint/challenges/hackerrank-predict-email-opens" target="_blank">here</a> for the complete description of the problem statement and attribute details.</p><br>
+From this, we can conclude that this is a Classification problem.
+Also, click <a href="https://www.hackerrank.com/contests/machine-learning-codesprint/challenges/hackerrank-predict-email-opens" target="_blank">here</a> for the complete description of the problem statement and attribute details.</p><br>

 <b>Solution to Predicting Email Opens Challenge</b><br>